a

 – to exercise the right to freedom of expression and information;

-– to comply with a legal obligation requiring processing under Union or Member State law to which the controller is subject, or to carry out a task carried out in the public interest or in the exercise of official authority vested in the controller;
+– to comply with a legal obligation which requires processing under Union or Member State law to which the controller is subject, or to carry out a task carried out in the public interest or in the exercise of official authority vested in the controller;

-– for reasons of public interest in the field of public health in accordance with Article 9(2)(h) and (i) and Article 9(3) GDPR;
+– for reasons of public interest in the field of public health, in accordance with Article 9(2)(h) and (i) and Article 9(3) of the GDPR;

 – to assert, exercise or defend legal claims.